CAA900-PRIME/blooddonation-cloud/README.md

 ## Current plan

-The goal is to deploy a virtual machine in the cloud, install Docker, and run all services—such as the backend, frontend, and MySQL database—in containers.
+The objective is to deploy a virtual machine (VM) in the cloud, install Docker, and utilize Ansible to automate the deployment and management of services—such as the backend, frontend, and MySQL database—within Docker containers.
+This approach ensures a streamlined, consistent, and efficient deployment process.

-An alternative solution is to use multiple virtual machines, each running a separate service, but this approach would be overkill.
+Provision a Cloud VM:
+Deploy a VM instance using your chosen cloud provider (e.g., AWS, Azure, GCP).

+Install Docker on the VM:
+Use Ansible to automate the installation of Docker on the VM.
+Create an Ansible playbook that installs Docker and its dependencies.

+Develop Docker Images for Services:
+Create Dockerfiles for each service (backend, frontend, MySQL) defining their environments.
+Build and test these images locally before deployment.

+Push Docker Images to a Registry:
+Push the built images to a container registry (e.g., Docker Hub, AWS ECR) for accessibility.

+Create Ansible Playbooks for Deployment:
+Develop playbooks to pull the Docker images from the registry and run them as containers on the VM.
+Define tasks to manage container orchestration, networking, and environment variables.

+Execute Ansible Playbooks:
+Run the playbooks to automate the deployment of services within Docker containers on the VM.
+Ensure proper sequencing and dependencies are managed.

+Monitor and Maintain Services:
+Implement monitoring solutions to track the health and performance of the services.
+Use Ansible for ongoing configuration management and updates.